constgen/neutrino-middleware-less-loader/README.md

 [![npm](https://img.shields.io/npm/v/neutrino-middleware-less-loader.svg)](https://www.npmjs.com/package/neutrino-middleware-less-loader)
 [![npm](https://img.shields.io/npm/dt/neutrino-middleware-less-loader.svg)](https://www.npmjs.com/package/neutrino-middleware-less-loader)

 `neutrino-middleware-less-loader` is a [Neutrino](https://neutrino.js.org) middleware for compiling styles with [Less](http://lesscss.org/).
 This middleware only transforms Less to CSS.
-It is recommended to have `neutrino-middleware-style-loader` (or its substitution) in the configuration to be able to compile Less styles to JavaScript modules.
+It is recommended to have `@neutrinojs/style-loader` (or its substitution) in the configuration to be able to compile Less styles to JavaScript modules.

 ## Requirements

-* Node.js v10+
+* Node.js v10.13+
 * Neutrino v9

 ## Installation